vzcaffaro/programming-languages-2020/Lab1-Lambda-Calculus/README.md

 *Exercise:* Write your own lamda calculus programs and parse them.

+#### Build an Interpreter

 To **view the interpreter** find the folder `src` and open [interpreter.hs](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/src/Interpreter.hs).

 To **compile the interpreter** run (in the folder `Lab1-Lambda-Calculus/LambdaNat0`)

+    cp grammar/*.hs src
     stack build

+The first command copies bnfc-generated files such as the definition of the algebraic data type for abstract syntax.
+The second command builds the interpreter itself.

 <!--
 If stack build fails: